oldfatcrab/PSYCH101/README.md

     - the different chemicals that float through he blood and also influence us
 - Putting it all together - The Example of Hunger
     - not completely separate systems, all work together and influence eachother
-    - we can look at hunger as an "ample of höw all these systems work together
+    - we can look at hunger as an example of how all these systems work together

 ## <a name="2b"></a>Neuron